Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Background and Motivation

-\textbf{Rendering steps.} 3DGS rendering mainly comprises three steps: projection, sorting, and rasterization. \textit{For projection,} according to the view (camera pose), 3D Gaussians are projected into 2D Gaussians: the 3D mean ($\mu'$) and covariance ($\Sigma'$) are transformed into the 2D mean $\mu$ ( $2\times1$ vector) and 2D covariance $\Sigma$ ( $2\times2$ matrix), and depth (d) of each 3D Gaussian relative to the camera is acquired.
-In addition to the spatial information, the color information, represented by an RGB vector ( $3\times1$ vector), is computed based on the SH coefficients and the camera pose.
-A $16\times16$ pixel tile is used as the granularity for rendering, and after projection, each 2D Gaussian is assigned to the tiles it intersects. \textit{For sorting,} because the relative order of 3D Gaussians reflects occlusion and influences the $\alpha$ blending in the subsequent step, each tile sorts the Gaussians it intersects in order of increasing depth (i.e., from near to far from the camera). \textit{For rasterization,} it computes the color contribution from each Gaussian to each pixel within the tile, a process that mainly consists of $\alpha$ computation followed by $\alpha$ blending.
-The $\alpha$ computation is described by Equation (\ref{eq:a_comp}), where $p$ ( $2\times1$ vector) represents the pixel position.
-Using the computed $\alpha$ values, $\alpha$ blending determines the final color $C$ for each pixel according to Equation (\ref{eq:a_blending}) (left), where $T$ represents the transmittance, $i$ denotes the index of Gaussians in sorted order, and $c_i$ represents the RGB color of each Gaussian.
-The transmittance $T_i$ is determined by the $i-1$ Gaussians in front of it, as described by Equation (\ref{eq:a_blending}) (right).
+\textbf{Rendering steps.} The overall rendering process takes the camera parameters, pose, and 3D Gaussians as input, and synthesizes a final image as output, as shown in \figref{fig:3DGS}(a).
+The rendering pipeline consists of three main steps—projection, sorting, and rasterization—as illustrated in \figref{fig:3DGS}(b). \textit{For projection}, based on the camera parameters and pose, 3D Gaussians are projected into 2D Gaussians.
+Specifically, the 3D mean ($\mu'$) and covariance ($\Sigma'$) are projected into a 2D mean $\mu$ ($2\times1$) and a 2D covariance $\Sigma$ ($2\times2$).
+The depth ($d$) of each 3D Gaussian relative to the camera is also calculated (e.g., $0.8$–$4.8$ in the figure).
+In addition to spatial attributes, color is represented by an RGB vector ($3\times1$), computed from the SH coefficients and camera pose.
+Rendering is performed at a fixed tile granularity of $16\times16$ pixels.
+After projection, each 2D Gaussian is mapped to the tiles it overlaps.
+For example, in the toy case shown, the blue Gaussian overlaps tiles $T0$ and $T1$, while the green Gaussian overlaps only $T1$. \textit{For sorting}, since the relative depth order determines occlusion and affects $\alpha$-blending, each tile sorts its intersecting Gaussians in ascending depth order (near to far).
+As shown in \figref{fig:3DGS}, the correct order for tile $T0$ is the blue Gaussian followed by the yellow. \textit{For rasterization}, the pipeline computes each Gaussian’s contribution to every pixel within a tile, ultimately synthesizing the final image.
+This process consists of $\alpha$-computation followed by $\alpha$-blending.
+The $\alpha$ value is computed using Equation~(\ref{eq:a_comp}), where $\mathbf{p}$ ($2\times1$) denotes the pixel position, $\mu$ and $\Sigma$ are the projected 2D Gaussian mean and covariance, and $o$ is the opacity factor.
+Based on the computed $\alpha$ values, $\alpha$-blending determines the final pixel color $C$ as defined in Equation~(\ref{eq:a_blending}) (left), where $T_i$ denotes the accumulated transmittance, $i$ indexes the sorted Gaussians, and $c_i$ denotes each Gaussian’s RGB color.
+The transmittance $T_i$ is computed from all $i-1$ preceding Gaussians, as given in Equation~(\ref{eq:a_blending}) (right).